alejandrovega44/CSCE-470-Anime-Recommender/Readme.txt

 When you open the outputfile, outputs that you will see consist of tf idf scores of descriptions of generated anime, genre, companies, staff.

+The file Parse Data Output contains the outputs for the ParseData.py script

 At this stage, the code only calculated tf idf scores will use cosine.
 Additionally the output score previously mentioned will be multiplied by a given alpha value and added together to get a better approximation for the users anime preferences